Top O'Michigan Outboard Marathon

 The pit area is at DeVoe Beach and spectators are welcome to come in and meet the drivers.
 In recent years there has been a growing number of young drivers, both male and female.
 Veteran racers often help new racers get into racing.
 There are multiple classes of boats for adult racers and there's also a junior class in which young racers get their start in racing on an abbreviated course.
 In recent years, the race has typically drawn about 100 boats.

 The race is organized by the Top O' Michigan Outboard Racing Club.
 Law enforcement agencies, emergency responders and volunteers in patrol boats assist in making the race a safe and fun event.
 In 2019, the Top O' Michigan Racing Club worked with people from Grand Lake in Presque Isle County to establish a new race, the Fireside 500.
-That race will celebrate its second year in 2020, not quite the 70-plus years of the Top O' Michigan race, but a good start.
+The club continues its work with that race, which is scheduled for June 5 & 6, 2021.